 Taxation of sole proprietors

 As far as taxes are concerned, it’s an excellent choice because it provides pass-through taxation, which most agents prefer.
 You also won’t have to file a separate tax return for your business, which saves time and money.
 When you’re a sole proprietor, you and your business are one and the same for tax purposes.
 Sole proprietorships don’t pay taxes or file tax returns.
-Instead, you must report the income you earn or losses you incur on your own personal tax return, IRS Form 1040.
+Instead, you must report the income you earn or losses you incur on your tax return, IRS Form 1040.

 However, sole proprietorships do have one big drawback: They offer no limited liability.
 A sole proprietor is personally liability for all debts and other liabilities.
 This means that a business creditor—a person or company to whom you owe money for items you use in your business—can go after all your assets, both business and personal.
 This may include, for example, your personal bank accounts, your car and even your house.